Why Teach Computer Coding?

 I like using the Boom Cards first because they are self-checking and have audio directions so young students can complete them independently.
 Also, I receive data on each student so I can assess their understanding.

-We use Boom Cards that match the Christmas theme with which the students are familiar.
-In the first deck, students move a Christmas character (either a reindeer, Santa, Mrs. Clause, or an elf) to the correct place at the North Pole by following the code then click the Submit button to see if they are correct.
+We use Boom Cards that match the Christmas and winter themes with which the students are familiar.
+In the first set of decks, students move a Christmas character or a skier or snowboarder to the correct place at the either the North Pole or the ski slope by following the code.
+Then they click the Submit button to see if they are correct.

 This helps students learn the importance of following each step of code in the correct sequence in order to get the the desired response and why sequence matters in a computer program.

-In the second deck, students create the code for the highlighted blue path through the North Pole by dragging and dropping the arrows to the boxes.
-They then move the Christmas character from the box with the gold star along the path according to the code they created.
+In the second set of decks, students create the code for the highlighted blue path through the North Pole or down the ski slope by dragging and dropping the arrows to the boxes.
+They then move the Christmas character or skier or snowboarder from the box with the gold star along the path according to the code they created.

-This helps students learn the importance of creating each step of code in the correct sequence in order to get the the desired response and why sequence matters in a computer program.
+This helps students learn the importance of creating each step of code in the correct sequence in order to get the the desired response, why sequence matters in a computer program, and the importance of checking / testing your code.

 This short video shows us using the coding Boom Cards: